Jean-Pierre Papin

-Jean-Pierre Papin (born 5 November 1963) is a French football manager and former professional player who played as a forward who is the current technical advisor of french Ligue 1 Marseille.
+Jean-Pierre Roger Guillaume Papin ([ʒɑ̃pjɛʁ papɛ̃]; born 5 November 1963) is a French football manager and former professional player who played as a forward.
+He was most recently the head coach of the reserve team of Olympique de Marseille.
+He won the Ballon d'Or in 1991.

-Considered to be one of the best French centre-forwards, he won the Ballon d'Or in 1991.
-He was included in the FIFA 100, a list of the greatest living footballers, published in 2004 for the centenary of the International Association Football Federation (FIFA), signed by Pelé.
-He was named one of the best European footballers on the occasion of the fiftieth anniversary of the Union of European Football Associations (UEFA) in 2004.
-He is famous in particular for his long shots in first intention, his acrobatic return and his recovery volleys which are known as papinade.
-The nickname of JPP is attributed to him by supporters and journalists.
+Papin was included in the FIFA 100, a list of the greatest living footballers, published in 2004 for the centenary of the FIFA, signed by Pelé.
+He was named one of the best European footballers on the occasion of the fiftieth anniversary of the UEFA in 2004.
+He is famous in particular for his first-time strikes from distance, his overhead kicks, and his volleys, which are known as Papinades.
+The nickname of JPP was given to him by supporters and journalists.

-Trained at Jeumont, he signed his first professional contract in 1984 at Valenciennes FC.
-Recruited by Club Brugge, he had an excellent season, winning the Belgian Cup and being selected for the French team for the 1986 World Cup.
-Recruited by Marseille, he experienced the peak of his career and won with the Marseille club, the French Championship in 1989, 1990, 1991 and 1992, the French cup in 1989 and reached the final of the Champions League in 1991.
-In 1992, he was transferred the highest in the history of football, when he left Olympique de Marseille for A.C.
-Milan with which he scored the Serie A-Champions League double in 1994.
-He joined Bayern Munich, with which he won the Europa League in 1996.
-He returned to France, to Bordeaux where he was a finalist in the League cup in 1997 and 1998 and then ended his professional career at Guingamp.
+Trained at Jeumont, Papin signed his first professional contract in 1984 at Valenciennes.
+Recruited by Brugge, he won the Belgian Cup and went on to be selected for the French team for the 1986 FIFA World Cup.
+Signed by Marseille, he experienced the pinnacle of his career as he won Ligue 1 titles with Marseille in 1989, 1990, 1991 and 1992, the Coupe de France in 1989 and reached the final of the UEFA Champions League in 1991.
+In 1992, he left Olympique de Marseille for AC Milan in a record transfer; he won Serie A in 1994 and the UEFA Champions League.
+He joined Bayern Munich, where he won the UEFA Cup in 1996.
+He returned to France, to Bordeaux, where he was a finalist in the Coupe de la Ligue in 1997 and 1998 and then ended his professional career at Guingamp.